Andrii86/pest-radar/README.md

 # pest-radar
-This is the final task of greatest courses ever made by humans.
+This is one of the final tasks of greatest courses ever made by humans.